ibrahimy353/nextjs-blogger2/posts/SSG.md

 ---
 title: 'Creating a Blog using Next JS 13, Typescript and Markdown'
+description: 'Creating a Static Site Generator using Next JS 13'
 date: 'March 23, 2023'
-subtitle: 'Creating a Static Site Generator using Next JS 13'

 ---
 # Ready to Blog?
 Here's How to Get Started Creating Your blog.